-The BTD-200 can connect directly to a user's computer or a group of computers on a local network using either a wired data connection or a Radio Module link.
+The BTD-200 can connect directly to a user's computer or a group of computers on a local network using a wired data connection.
 The Lightning Works software can then run on up to five networked computers allowing lightning warnings to be displayed along with system health status.